 Intervention

-Any person or entity qualified to be a Claimant pursuant to the standing requirement set forth in the Bylaws may intervene in an IRP with the permission of the PROCEDURES OFFICER, as provided below.
-This applies whether or not the person, group or entity participated in an underlying proceeding (a process-specific expert panel per ICANN Bylaws, Article 4, Section 4.3(b)(iii)(A)(3)).
+Any person or entity qualified to be a Claimant pursuant to the standing requirement set forth in the Bylaws may intervene in an IRP with the permission of the IRP Panel, as provided below.
+This applies whether or not the person, group, or entity participated in an underlying proceeding (a process-specific expert panel per Bylaws, Article 4, Section 4.3(b)(iii)(A)(3)).

 Rationale: The only change is replacing the Procedures Officer with the IRP Panel.

-Intervention is appropriate to be sought when the prospective participant does not already have a pending related Dispute, and the potential claims of the prospective participant stem from a common nucleus of operative facts based on such briefing as the PROCEDURES OFFICER may order in its discretion.
+Intervention is appropriate to be sought when the prospective participant does not already have a pending related Dispute, and the potential claims of the prospective participant stem from a common nucleus of operative facts based on such briefing as the IRP Panel may order in its discretion.

 Rationale: No significant change from the ISP.

-In addition, the Supporting Organization(s) which developed a Consensus Policy involved when a Dispute challenges a material provision(s) of an existing Consensus Policy in whole or in part shall have a right to intervene as a CLAIMANT to the extent of such challenge.
+In addition, the Supporting Organization(s) which developed a Consensus Policy involved when a Dispute challenges a material provision(s) of an existing Consensus Policy in whole or in part shall have a right to intervene as an Intervening Party to the extent of such challenge.
 Supporting Organization rights in this respect shall be exercisable through the chair of the Supporting Organization.

 Rationale: No significant change except for replacing “Claimant” in the ISP by “Intervening Party” given the IOT noted that in this context an SO cannot be a Claimant as defined under the Bylaws.

-Any person, group or entity who intervenes as a CLAIMAINT pursuant to this section will become a CLAIMANT in the existing INDEPENDENT REVIEW PROCESS and have all of the rights and responsibilities of other CLAIMANTS in that matter and be bound by the outcome to the same extent as any other CLAIMANT.
+Any person, group, or entity who intervenes pursuant to this section will become a Party in the existing IRP and have all of the rights and responsibilities of other Parties in that matter and be bound by the outcome to the same extent as any other Party.

 Rationale: No significant change except for replacing “Claimant” in the ISP by “Party” given the change made to Rule 7 (19).

-All motions to intervene or for consolidation shall be directed to the IRP PANEL within 15 days of the initiation of the INDEPENDENT REVIEW PROCESS.
+All motions requesting permission to intervene shall be submitted to the ICDR, who will direct the request to the IRP Panel and copy the existing Parties to the IRP.
+Motions should be submitted within [21/28 days] of the publication of the IRP unless the IRP Panel, in its discretion, deems that the Purposes of the IRP are furthered by accepting such a motion after that time limit.
+Filing a motion to intervene does not stop the clock on the intervener’s own time to bring an IRP unless the IRP Panel exceeds the time for decision-making referred to at [Rule 7(26)] below, and so a potential intervener should consider whether they will be at risk of being out of time, should the motion be rejected.

 Rationale:

 The ISP required that a motion to Intervene be directed to the IRP Panel.
 The IOT considered that this was inconsistent with other similar procedures, such as filing of an IRP, and that there could be circumstances where a motion to intervene is made before the IRP Panel has been appointed.
-The IOT concluded that such a motion should be directed to the IRP Provider who will ensure its distribution but also copied to the known parties to the IRP in question.
+The IOT concluded that such a motion should be directed to the IRP Provider, who will ensure its distribution but also copied to the known parties to the IRP in question.